Doc

 This feature allows you to select an individual color frame for all editor windows in your database registration.
 It is possible, for example, to set a green frame on your developer database and a red one on your production database.
 This can help to avoid executing operations on the wrong database.

 Flag the checkboxes to specify whether you wish the editors to be framed on all four sides or only on certain sides.
 Then select the desired line color for this particular database, and - if desired - increase the default line thickness.
+Apply the same color to the objects in the Database Explorer as well if wished.

 See also: